Instrumental Variable Quantile Regression with Misclassification: Introduction

-\cite{frazis/loewenstein:2003} and \cite{ditragliaand/garica-jimeno:2015} study a regression model in which a binary variable is potentially misclassified and endogenous.
-Their approach is based on the homogenous treatment effect, which does not hold in the quantile treatment effect framework.
+\cite{frazis/loewenstein:2003}, \cite{ditragliaand/garica-jimeno:2015} and \cite{Nguimkeu/Denteh/Tchernis:2017} study a linear regression model in which a binary regressor is potentially misclassified and endogenous.
+Their approach is based on a homogenous treatment effect, which does not hold in the quantile treatment effect framework.

+The remainder of this paper is organized as follows.
+Section 2 introduces the instrumental variable quantile regression model \citep{chernozhukov/hansen:2005,chernozhukov/hansen:2013} with a misclassified treatment variable.
+Section 3 studies the reduced-form quantile regression of the outcome variable on the instrumental variable.
+Section 4 presents the identified set for the structural quantile function.
+Section 5 proposes an inference method based on the identification analysis in Section 4.
+Section 6 provides an empirical illustration and simulation studies.
+Section 7 concludes.
+The appendix includes the proofs and additional results.

+The rest of this paper uses the following notations. $Pr$ denotes the true probability measure for the observed and unobserved random variables. $Q_{RV_1\mid RV_2}(\tau)$ is the $\tau$-th conditional quantile of a continuous random variable $RV_1$ given a random variable $RV_2$. $F_{RV_1\mid RV_2}$ is the conditional cumulative distribution function of a random variable $RV_1$ given a random variable $RV_2$. $f_{RV_1\mid RV_2}$ is the conditional probability density function of a random variable $RV_1$ given a random variable $RV_2$.